MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Clearance_Process:**

-    - In this stage, waiting for clearance on settlement, once clearance completed then it will send Approval to Finance Departmet Approval.
+    - In this stage, Clearance Process will start for employee in Clearance Module, once clearance completed then it will send Approval to Finance Departmet Approval.

-    - In case of customer required settlement, then it will send for approval to client confirmation, otherwise it will moved to complete without payment.

       - *In The action field is following to,*